-A review of seven studies analyzed the accuracy of five fertility-tracking applications used for contraception or conception: Natural Cycles, Ava Fertility Tracker, Clearblue Connected, Ovia, and the Dynamic Optimal Timing (Dot) application.
-All predicted fertility status throughout an individual's menstrual cycle using various proprietary algorithms, biometric data, and self-reported menstrual cycle data, but each varied with respect to intent (conception or contraception), platforms, required data input, and external device requirements.
+A review of seven studies analyzed the accuracy of five fertility-tracking applications used for contraception or conception: Natural Cycles, Ava Fertility, Clearblue Connected, Ovia Fertility, and Dynamic Optimal Timing.
+All predicted fertility status throughout a woman's menstrual cycle using various proprietary algorithms, biometric data, and self-reported menstrual cycle data, but each varied with respect to intent (conception or contraception), platforms, required data input, and external device requirements.
 Details of the proprietary algorithms and the population data used to derive the algorithms were not available, making their generalizability to other populations and comparative accuracy difficult to determine (Saugar, 2023).